xabbu42/Master/arbeit.md

 With this three lemmas we can finally proof the main result of @yu2010
 [394]:

-\Begin{theorem}[Necessity of Left Prehistoric Loop for Self-referentiality] If a S4−theorem $A$ has a left-prehistoric-loop-free G3s−proof, then there is a LP−formula $B$ s.t. $B^◦ = A$ and $⊢_{LP(CS^⊛)} B$
+\Begin{theorem}[Necessity of Left Prehistoric Cycle for Self-referentiality] If a S4−theorem $A$ has a left-prehistoric-cycle-free G3s−proof, then there is a LP−formula $B$ s.t. $B^◦ = A$ and $⊢_{LP(CS^⊛)} B$
 \End{theorem}

 \Begin{proof}
-Given a left-prehistoric-loop-free G3s−proof $T$ for $A$, use lemma
+Given a left-prehistoric-cycle-free G3s−proof $T$ for $A$, use lemma
 \ref{epsilon} and the realization theorem \ref{realization} to construct a realization function $r_T^N$ and a constant specification
 $CS^N$ such that $B := r_T^N(an_T(A))$ is a realization of $A$.